 Single Male Health Insurance Options

 Before you choose a plan, check these sources of health insurance coverage:

 - The marketplace

-- Your parents health plan if you are under 26, or health plans available through your school
+- Your parents' health plan if you are under 26, or health plans through your school

-- If you are unemployed or have low income, read more in Finding Affordable Coverage
+- If you are unemployed or have low income, review sources for affordable coverage

-Always be sure and check if you qualify for tax breaks or subsidies which can really help you save on the monthly costs.
+Always check if you qualify for tax breaks that can really help you save on the monthly costs.

 As a single male, the best way to pay the lowest price and control your cost on health insurance is to:

-- choose a health insurance policy that works best for you, and evaluate this every year
+- Choose a policy that works best for you, and evaluate this every year

 - Shop for the best price